cubiq/ComfyUI_FaceAnalysis/README.md

 # Face Analysis for ComfyUI

-This extension uses [DLib](http://dlib.net/) or [InsightFace](https://github.com/deepinsight/insightface) to calculate the Euclidean and Cosine *distance* between two faces.
+This extension uses [DLib](http://dlib.net/) or [InsightFace](https://github.com/deepinsight/insightface) to perform various operations on human faces.

+The most obvious is to calculate the similarity between two faces.
 The best way to evaluate generated faces is to first send a batch of 3 reference images to the node and compare them to a forth reference (all actual pictures of the person).
 That will give you a baseline number that you can use to compare to generated images.

 ## Installation